Tutorial Gateway

 Data Frame in R

 The Data Frame in R is a table or two-dimensional data structure.
-In R Data Frames, data is stored in row and columns, and we can access the data frame elements using the row index and column index.
-The following are some of the characteristics of the R Data Frame:
+In Data Frames, records are stored in rows and columns, and we can access the elements using the row index and column index.
+The following are some of the characteristics:

-• A data frame is a list of variables, and it must contain the same number of rows with unique row names.
+• A data frame in R is a list of variables and must contain the same number of rows with unique row names.

-• Although r data frame supports duplicate column names by using check.names = FALSE, It is always preferable to use unique Column names.
+• Although the data frame supports duplicate column names by using a check.names = FALSE.
+It is always preferable to use unique Column names.

-• The data stored in a data frame can be Character type, Numerical type, or Factors.
+• The data stored in it can be Character, Numerical, or Factors.

-In this article, we show you how to Create a Data Frame, How to Access Data Frame Columns and Rows.
+In this article, we show you how to Create a Data Frame, How to Access Columns and Rows in R programming.
 And Manipulate the individual or Row level or Column level Elements, Creating Named Data Frames.
-Also explains some of the important functions supported by the Data Frame in R Programming with example.
+It also explains some of the important functions supported by the Data Frame.

 Id <- c(1:10)